Headline: Quarterback carousel produces erratic, disappointing season for Head Coach Dan Devine and the Green Bay Packers.

 Staggers finished second in receptions with 25 after a total of 22 in his first three years as a professional.
 The former Pittsburgh Steeler led Green Bay in both receiving yards (412) and yards per reception (16.5).
 After 5 catches for 93 yards in the first two weeks, Barry Smith added just 10 more receptions the rest of the season, finishing with 15 for 233 yards (15.5 yards per catch) and 2 touchdowns.
 Out most of last year, McGeorge had, what was for him, a down season with 16 catches for 260 yards (16.3 yards per reception) and 1 touchdown.
 The fourth-year tight end would total less than 20 catches only once in his last five years.
 Brockington also caught 16 passes for 128 yards.

 The kicking game proved to be another disappointment.
 Marcol, in his second season, lacked 1972’s consistency.
-His point totals decline from a league high 128 points and 33 out of 48 fields goals (68.8%) to only 82 points and 21 out of 35 field goals (60.0%) as well as one missed extra point.
-Punter Ron Widby, also in his second season with the Packers, injured his back in the twelfth week and would never play again.
-Prior to his injury, the sixth-year veteran was having another solid season, averaging 43.1 yard per kick, sixth overall.
-Free agent Paul Staroba was brought in to finish the season.
+His point totals declined from a league high 128 on 33 of 48 fields goals (68.8%) and 29 of 29 extra points to only 82 on 21 of 35 field goals (60.0%) and one missed extra point (19 of 20).
+Sixth year punter Ron Widby, also in his second year with the Packers, injured his back in the twelfth week and would never play again.
+Prior to his injury, the 28-year-old was having another solid season (43.1 yard per kick), sixth in the league.
+Free agent Paul Staroba (31.1) was brought in to finish the season.
 Ike Thomas’s kickoff return average slipped from 27.2, seventh overall in 1972, to 22.9.

 Yet, in a season of disappointments, the decline of Green Bay’s defense was the most impactful.
 Last season, they powered the Packers to the top of the division, finishing second against the run (1,517), eighth against the pass (1,957), and fourth in points allowed (226).
 But the loss of Buchanon in the sixth week as well as the departure of veterans such as Robinson during the offseason contributed to a huge drop-off in 1973.
 Green Bay finished 13th against the run (1,999), 11th against the pass (1,822), and 14th in points allowed (259).
 Neither Buchanon’s replacement, free agent pick-up Perry Smith, nor Robinson’s, rookies Tom MacLeod and Tom Toner, could fill the large void.